The most important tools for research

 The most important tools for research are reading and writing skills.
 These skills are “the fishing rod of a fisherman”.
 With these skills, people can learn programming, mathematics, statistics, software and other tools required in their research field.
 However, these skills require time and a lot of exercise to master.

-I have observed many Phd students who have limited technical skills (programming, statistics, software and others) when they started their PhD, but have good reading and writing skills, can progress very fast in their research and finally are more successful and productive, for example more publications.
+I have observed many Phd students who have limited technical skills (programming, statistics, software and others) when they started their PhD, but have good reading and writing skills, can progress very fast in their research and finally are more successful and productive, for example, more publications.
 We must maximise our undergraduate and master periods to hone our reading and writing skills.
-We can use current available free information sources on the internet to learn and practice.
-If possible, we can seek help to a person that already has the skills to guide us honing the skills.
+We can use currently available free information sources on the internet to learn and practice.
+If possible, we can seek help from a person who already has the skills to guide us in honing the skills.

 Reading

-In research, reading skills is vital to conduct literature reviews.
-Literature review is an activity (commonly by reading journal articles, conferences, patent and other scientific/technical publications such as magazine) to collect information related to a certain topic, link them together into a single-piece of meaningful story and decide/suggest what directions worth pushing further in the topic-related field.
+In research, reading skills are vital to conduct literature reviews.
+Literature review is an activity (commonly by reading journal articles, conferences, patents and other scientific/technical publications such as magazines) to collect information related to a certain topic, link them together into a single piece of a meaningful story and decide/suggest what directions worth pushing further in the topic-related field.
 It is very often that a literature review should cover findings related to the topic up to 10 years period backward.
 Tens, if not hundreds, of articles need to be reviewed in the activity.

-Of course, this reading skill can be gained through consistence learnings and practices.
+Of course, this reading skill can be gained through consistence learning and practices.
 The more articles we read, the faster we can scan and find relevant information in the articles.
 During a reading, we need to spend at least one hour (better more) without distraction (deep reading) to allow our brain to consume and digest the content.
-In this way, we will develop the reading skill as well as gaining more and more knowledge about our field.
+In this way, we will develop reading skills as well as gain more and more knowledge about our field.

 Writing